ericlupy/isar_rep/README.md

 ### Step 3: Repair controller networks

+**Please notice that due to randomness (from random sampling of initial states per region and random perturbation in simulated annealing), the output may not necessarily be the same as in our paper.**

 After verification on the broken controller is done, we repair the controller by Incremental Simulated Annealing Repair (ISAR).
 First, we uniformly sample initial states from each region.
 ```